Project-Apollo-Forecast/Project-Apollo/README.md

 ***

-- Though Ford's revenue has increased since 2003, their inflation adjusted revenue has decreased.
-Their most noticeable decrease was in 2008
+- While Ford's overall revenue has shown an upward trend since 2003, the picture changes when we account for inflation.
+Inflation-adjusted revenue reveals a different story, indicating a decline over the years.
+The most significant decrease occurred during the 2008 financial crisis, where revenue plummeted from 61.8B in Q4 2007 to 34.98B in Q4 2008, resulting in a substantial 26.88B decrease.
+Despite some recovery, particularly in Q3 2009, with revenue reaching around 49.18B, Ford never fully bounced back from the impact of the Great Recession.
+Since then, their revenue has remained relatively stable, albeit at a lower level.
+(All figures presented are in inflation-adjusted dollars.)

 ***